dukemiller/silverbullet-plantuml/README.md

 Create a helper script that decodes the input data and generate diagram.
 Copy the below contents to a script at e.g., `/usr/local/bin/gen_plantuml_svg`

+Helper scripts for Linux & Windows can be found in [scripts](scripts) directory.
+Take a note to update the plantuml.jar paths.

 ```bash
 #!/bin/bash
 echo -e $1 | base64 -d | java -jar /usr/local/bin/plantuml.jar -tsvg -pipe